hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Topological Ordering

-Events are buffered if necessary to ensure that each parent event has been emitted from the Event Intake before any child events.
+Events are buffered if necessary to ensure that each parent event has been emitted from Event Intake before any child events.
 A simple map (the same used for deduplication) can be used here.
 Given some event, for each parent, look up the parent by its hash.
 If each parent is found in the map, then emit the event.
 Otherwise, remember the event so when the missing parent is received, the child may be emitted.
 The current implementation uses what is known as the "orphan buffer" for this purpose.

 Since Event Intake will also maintain some buffers, it needs to know about the progression of the hashgraph, so it can evict old events.
 In this case, the "orphan buffer" holds events until either the parent events have